nemo0622/pokeemerald-expansion/README.md

 # Known Bugs
 ### UI & Graphics
 - After opening the Info window in the Region Map like 4 times, it returns you to field.
-This is a chopped solution to the UI running out of memory lol, but most people probably won't run into this
+    - Explanation: This is a chopped solution to the UI running out of memory lol, but most people probably won't run into this
+- Orange Pokémon selection outline upper-right corner occasionally vanishes
+    - Explanation: This only seems to occur on the last entry in Pokédex lists, and only when it ends partway through a row.
+Lowkey, if all dexes just have the right number of Pokémon this can be avoided lol #NowItsAFeature

 # Code Stuff lol